 top of page

-Welcome to The Lyme Museum, the first museum dedicated to exploring the lived experiences of invisible illnesses and disabilities.
+The Lyme Museum is the first museum in the world exploring the lived experiences of invisible illnesses and disabilities.

 a vector drawing of angela looking at an image of a red hot water bottle.
 Angela is wearing a black top and has medium length blonde/brown hair.
 Towards the background there is the item of the hot water bottle alongside it lies its label 'hot water bottle'.